edapm/readme/stack.md

-# Picnicspot - Help choosing a Stack
+# Help choosing a Stack
 Hi, If you're reading this, it's probably because you saw my profile README.
 I'm currently looking at which web stack is best for building a full-stack application on.

 I'm currently favouring **ASP.NET**, **ReactJS** and **Kotlin Native** or **React Native**.